cheredia19/footy-euros-history/README.md

 *By [César Heredia](https://x.com/cahered), data journalist*

 The victory of Spain over England by 2-1 closed another fascinating chapter of the UEFA European Competitions.
 It represents the fourth championship for the Spaniards, overtaking Germany as the most winning team in the Euro's history.
-France and Italy complete the list of countries with more than one European championship, while other seven nations have won it once each.
+France and Italy complete the list of countries with more than one European championship, while other six nations have won it once each.

 ### The kings of Europe
 <PlotlyBarChart
   data={{
     url: 'winners.csv'
   }}
-  title="Spain surpassed Germany as the most winning country in UEFA European competitions" xAxis="winner" yAxis="championships"
+  title="Spain surpassed Germany as the most winning country" xAxis="winner" yAxis="championships"
 />